Fort-la-Latte: History

-In 1379, following the return from exile of the Duke of Brittany Jean IV, the castle was besieged by Bertrand Du Guesclin.
-The castle was attacked and taken a second time during the Wars of Religion in the sixteenth century, this defeat marking a time of abandonment of the building.
-It was not until the 18th century, under Louis XIV, that the castle resumed its strategic interest and was bastioned.
+Following the return from exile of the Duke of Brittany Jean IV in 1379, the castle was besieged by Bertrand Du Guesclin.
+The castle was attacked and taken a second time during the Wars of Religion in the sixteenth century.
+After this defeat, the castle was abandoned.
+It was not until the 18th century, under Louis XIV, that the castle resumed its strategic interest and was fortified with defensive bastions.

-It was in service until the end of the First Empire when the evolution of military techniques led to its unsuitability.
-From 1892, it was sold to various private owners before being bought by the historian Frédéric Joüon Des Longrais in 1931 who, having a lifelong passion for archeology, undertook heavy restoration work which took more than twenty years.
+It remained in service until the end of the First Empire when the evolution of military techniques led to its obsolescence.
+From 1892, it was sold to various private owners before being bought by the historian Frédéric Joüon Des Longrais in 1931 who, having a lifelong passion for archeology, undertook restoration which took over twenty years.

-Electricity only arrived at the castle in 2015.
+The castle of the Roche Goyon was classified as a monument historique by the French Ministry of Culture in 1925.
+Electricity finally arrived at the castle in 2001.

+Albert II, Prince of Monaco made several private visits to the castle, in the footsteps of his ancestors the Goyon-Matignon.

 Location

-The fort can be found on a rocky cape, near Cap Fréhel, in the town of Plévenon.
+The fort is located on a rocky cape, near Cap Fréhel, in the town of Plévenon.

-This site was chosen because of its favorable location - being difficult for an enemy to attack due to the lack of easy access and, in addition to it offering clear views of the English Channel the Emerald Coast and a large part of the Bay of St-Malo to provide warning of an approaching enemy, the cliffs on which it is built gave excellent protection from any attempted invasion from the sea.
+This site was chosen because of its favorable location – being difficult for an enemy to attack due to the lack of easy access.
+The cliffs, on which it is built, gave excellent protection from any attempted invasion from the sea and provided warning of an approaching enemy; clear views of the English Channel, the Emerald Coast, and a large part of the Bay of St-Malo.

-Construction materials were easily accessible: with granite coming from the heart of Brittany, sandstone being directly recovered from the surrounding cliffs there are traces of old quarries on the coast, whose connection to the castle is revealed by toponyms such as "Port Taillé" which can be found on the cadastre and wood was in plentiful supply from the many forests which existed nearby in medieval times.
+Construction materials were easily accessible with granite coming from the heart of Brittany, and sandstone directly recovered from the surrounding cliffs.
+There are traces of old quarries on the coast, whose connection to the castle is revealed by toponyms such as "Port Taillé" which can be found on the cadastre, and wood was plentiful from the many forests that existed nearby in medieval times.

-The fort was an important strategic point since it was not far from the trade routes connecting Saint-Malo, Normandy and the Channel Islands.
+The fort was an important strategic point since it was not far from the trade routes connecting Saint-Malo, Normandy, and the Channel Islands.

-Events

-Albert II, Prince of Monaco made a private visit to the castle, July 5, 2012, in the footsteps of his ancestors the Goyon Matignon.